deepika0202/stockpricelstm/README.md

-# stockpricelstm
+# Stock Price Prediction using LSTM
-Stock Price Prediction using LSTM
+Used Python for developing a predictive script